 Why is there a section on MiniMax on this web site?
 My primary equipment is from MiniMax, and I love it.
 But the MiniMax web site has become practically useless to existing users.
 Since this whole web site is to be a service to others, why not share the information I have collected on MiniMax (and on using European machines in general) on this web site.
+I am not a salesman or in any way affiliated with the company other than as a customer.
 Enjoy or ignore, as you wish.

 I now buy rather than build most of my drawer boxes.
 The quality is outstanding, and the economics are discussed on the build or buy web page.

 I am glad to continue to provide personal answers to questions, but now offer more extensive training services.

 I have expanded the data on building your own web site.

 Even though I primarily use power tools, I have recently invested in some good hand planes.
 There were a lot of tricks that I had to learn, despite being around planes all my life.
 Therefore I have created a page on hand planes for the power tool user.